Public Relations B.A.

 (3 crs.)
 Cross-list as (WRT), PRS 331.
 Introduces the audiences, situations, and processes typical of public relations writing.
 Includes practice with genres including news releases, media kits, speeches, and letters.
 Emphasizes professional behavior and polished writing.
 (Lec.
 3) Pre: any 200-level WRT course; PR and WRT majors only.

 (3 crs.)
 Cross-listed as (PRS), JOR 441.
 Practical application of traditional PR methods in solving problems in a variety of markets.
 Explores fundamental agency operations, client-agency relationships.
 Combines practical experience with individual projects, programs, and campaigns.
 (Practicum) Pre: PRS 340.
 Not for graduate credit.
+(D1)

 (3 crs.)
 Cross-listed as (PRS), WRT, COM 442, JOR 443.
 Introduces strategic media relation tactics when responding to the media, specifically crisis communication situations.
 Students gain practical experience in various writing and speaking opportunities to effectively work with the media.
 (Lec.
-3) Pre: PRS 340.
-Open only to majors in Communication Studies, Public Relations, Journalism, and Writing.
-Not for graduate credit.
+3) Pre: Junior standing; open only to majors in Communication Studies, Public Relations, Journalism, and Writing.

 (3 crs.)
 Supervised field and PR production lab experience.
 Entails substantial field and client-based activities in the collaborative drafting, design and production of public relations projects.
 May be repeated for credit up to a maximum of 6 credits.
 (Prac.)
 Pre: Permission of the instructor.
 Not for graduate credit.
 S/U credit only.